Corporate Tax in Singapore

 There are various types of tax incentives available to companies.
 Provided here is a list of Singapore Governing bodies that where you may apply for tax incentives.

 At Paul Hype Page & Co. we help companies with their strategic tax planning.
-Tax advisory services we provide include:
+Tax advisory and accountancy services we provide include:

 Here are some common asked questions: